How to Get Equity Out of Your Home Without Refinancing

 If the reason for your cash-out refinance is debt consolidation, consider other options before you take out this type of refinance loan.

 This is especially true if you’re consolidating consumer debt.
-Depleting home equity to pay off debt accrued buying things that don’t outlast the debt can be risky.
+Depleting home equity to pay off debt accrued by buying things that don’t outlast the debt can be risky.

 In addition, it can be tempting for some borrowers to run up their cards again and accrue new debt after paying off the old liens.
 Then they might need another cash-out refi to pay off the new debt, creating a vicious cycle.